Tao. Everyone wants to be like you. Everyone wants to go to you. But the truth of the matter is no one has been able to match your status.

 Probably not, but you will try.

 Tao has bucked the trend that so many of the "it" nightclubs before it have faced.
-Despite nearing its fifth year of existence, the admiration for Tao has yet to wane.
+Despite opening in 2005, the admiration for Tao has yet to wane.
 We regular folk stand in long lines hoping to get in and celebrities still flock here to be seen partying it up in skybox booths.

 Is Tao the most comfortable place?
 Truthfully, no. With so many people there you won't get in a good conversation or really be able to dance.
 But you came to Tao for a party didn't you?
 And when you leave Tao at 3 a.m., the time you would normally look for an afterhours spot, odds are you're going to be too tired because you just used all your energy having the time of your life.